attilammagyar/js80p/README.md

 ### Parameters, Envelopes, LFOs, and polyphony: how do they work?

-By default, knobs and toggles act globally.
-This means that if you adjust a knob with your mouse, or if you assign a MIDI event (controller change, note velocity, etc.), a [macro](#usage-macros), or an [LFO](#usage-lfos) to it and adjust the parameter via that, or if you use [automation in your plugin host application](#faq-automation), then that parameter will change for all sounding notes.
+By default, knobs and toggles act paraphonically.
+This means that if you adjust a knob with your mouse, or if you assign a MIDI event (controller change, note velocity, etc.), a [macro](#usage-macros), or an [LFO](#usage-lfos) to it and adjust the parameter via that, or if you use [automation in your plugin host application](#faq-automation), then that parameter will be shared among all sounding voices.

-But if you assign an [envelope generator](#usage-envelopes) as a [controller](#usage-controllers) to a parameter, then each voice will use its own timeline for that parameter, and the parameter's value will change over time for each simultaneously sounding note independently from each other, according to the envelope's settings.
-By default, envelope generator settings are only evaluated once for each note, at the very beginning of the note, so if the parameters of the envelope generator are changed, then it will only affect the notes that start after the adjustment.
+But if you assign an [envelope generator](#usage-envelopes) as a [controller](#usage-controllers) to a parameter, then each voice will use its own timeline for that parameter, and the parameter's value will change over time for each simultaneously sounding voice independently from the others, according to the envelope's settings.

+Furthermore, envelope generator settings are only evaluated once for each note by default, at the very beginning of the note.
+This means that if the parameters of the envelope generator are changed, then it will only affect the notes that start after the adjustment, but the already sounding notes will keep running with the envelope settings that were in effect when they were triggered.
 This behaviour can be changed by setting a different [update mode](#usage-envelopes-update) for the envelope generator.

 Similarly, if you assign an [LFO](#usage-lfos) to a parameter which can accept control from [envelope generators](#usage-envelopes), and the LFO is associated